-- 4-18 Research and develop an enhanced school-family partnership at each school as part of its School Improvement Plan. - 4-19 Expand Family Resource Center resources to all Pre-K to 5 families. - 4-20 Enhance communication efforts with parents through Infinite Campus, district and school websites and other technology, at each school and district-wide.
+- 4-18 Research and develop an enhanced school-family partnership at each school as part of its School Improvement Plan. - 4-19 Expand Family Resource Center resources to all Pre-K to 5 families. - 4-20 Enhance communication efforts with parents through Infinite Campus, with a focus at the elementary level on the use of the teacher gradebook and parent portal for common assessments (similar to the middle and high school practice). - 4-20 with Parents through Infinite Campus, district and school websites and other technology, at each school and district wide.